 The whole plant contains mucilage and allantoin, both substances with emollient properties; tannin, with astringent properties; a certain amount of saponins, which give the plant expectorant properties; salicylic acid, and potassium and calcium salts, which have anti-inflammatory, diuretic, and sudorific properties.

-- Internally used: The plant is recommended for several respiratory ailments such as bronchial catarrh, sore throat, irritating cough, hoarseness, and aphonia (taken orally and in gargles).
-It is beneficial to combat the adverse effects of tobacco on the respiratory airways.
-For pulmonary tuberculosis, it can be used to complement specific treatment, always under medical supervision.
+- Internally used: The plant is recommended for several respiratory ailments, such as bronchial catarrh, sore throat, irritating cough, hoarseness, and aphonia (taken orally and in gargles).
+It is beneficial in combating the adverse effects of tobacco on the respiratory airways.
+It can be used for pulmonary tuberculosis to complement specific treatment, always under medical supervision.

 - In external applications, the Jerusalem sage plant is used to heal wounds, bruises, skin marks, and chilblains.